jonchammer/audio-io/README.md

       `float32`, and `float64` audio formats
   * Interleavers/deinterleavers
     - Used to simplify the process of working with multi-channel audio files

+## Examples
+Several complete examples that demonstrate how to use this library are included in the `examples` folder.

 ## Writing wave files
 The `wave.Writer` type can be used to generate .wav files from a set of audio